Shopware Performance Guide for Professionals

 Tideways is a tool for monitoring, profiling and tracking in PHP.
 It analyzes server-side PHP processes and can analyze individual pages as well as your entire online store.

-For us, Tideways has become an indispensable tool to ensure that our stores run continuously fast.
-Tideways informs you about errors that occur in the store (which you probably don't notice, but your customers do), about slow pages in your store and about downtimes.
-Profiling and tracking extremely helps technicians isolate problem spots and minimizes the time between occurrence and fixing of a problem.
+Tideways has become an indispensable tool for us to ensure that our stores are always running fast.
+Tideways automatically informs you about errors that occur in the store (which you probably won't even notice, but your customers will), about slow pages in your store and about downtimes.
+Profiling and tracking helps technicians to isolate the problem areas and minimizes the time between the occurrence and elimination of a problem.

 Mod pagespeed

 mod_pagespeed is a free tool developed by Google to automatically optimize the usability and performance of websites for mobile and desktop applications.
-The open source module automatically applies best practices for web performance and related asstes like CSS, JavaScript and also images without you having to act yourself and change existing content or workflows.
+The open-source module automatically applies best practices for web performance and related aspects such as CSS, JavaScript and images without you having to change existing content or workflows.

-Mod PageSpeed is based on the PageSpeed Optimization Libraries, which are deployed on over 100,000 websites through popular hosting and CDN providers such as GoDaddy, EdgeCast and DreamHost.
-Currently, 40 optimization filters are available, such as image optimization and resizing, minimizing and inlining CSS and JavaScript, cache expansion, domain sharding, domain rewriting - the possibilities for optimization are wide here.
+Mod PageSpeed is based on the PageSpeed Optimization Libraries, which are deployed on over 100,000 websites via well-known hosting and CDN providers such as GoDaddy, EdgeCast and DreamHost.
+There are currently 40 optimization filters available, such as image optimization and resizing, minimization and inlining of CSS and JavaScript, cache expansion, domain sharding, domain rewriting - the optimization options here are wide-ranging.

-A good hoster will provide you with a config already optimized for Shopware.
+A good host will provide you with a config that is already optimized for Shopware.

 AMP (accelerated mobile pages)

-AMP or Accelerated Mobile Pages is a tool that arose from a collaboration between Google and Twitter.
+AMP, or Accelerated Mobile Pages, is a tool that emerged from a collaboration between Google and Twitter.
 AMP is also an open source project and is designed to help you optimize your mobile content and websites, make them faster and thus create a better user experience.
-AMP opens a page in two steps - immediately after the click, the parts of the website that are important for the user become visible, then the rest of the page is loaded unnoticed.
-This keeps the amount of data low to begin with and improves the loading time of the website on the mobile device.
-Since research from Google shows that the bounce rate of users increases up to 58% if the website takes too long to load, AMP is the perfect tool to prevent this and improve your pageviews.
+AMP opens a page in two steps - immediately after clicking, the parts of the website that are important to the user are visible, after which the rest of the page is loaded unnoticed.
+This keeps the amount of data low at the beginning and improves the loading time of the website on the mobile device.
+As Google studies show that the bounce rate of users increases to up to 58% if the website takes too long to load, AMP is the perfect tool to prevent this and improve your pageviews.

-There are already ready-made plugins in the Shopware Store.
+Ready-made plugins are already available in the Shopware Store.

 Elasticsearch

 Elasticsearch is perfect for online stores that have an extensive product range with several thousand items.
-Search queries on classic MySQL databases can become really sluggish here, which significantly affects the user experience and is thus reflected in the conversion.
-Even with millions of articles or a high volume of visitors, a search implemented via ES is usually extremely fast and scales well.
+Search queries on classic MySQL databases can become really sluggish here, which significantly impairs the user experience and is therefore reflected in the conversion.
+Even with millions of articles or a high volume of visitors, a search realized via ES is usually extremely fast and scalable.

 But what exactly is Elasticsearch?
-It is a search engine based on the Apache Lucene program library that stores documents in order to search them quickly and easily.
+It is a search engine that is based on the Apache Lucene program library and stores documents so that they can be searched quickly and easily.
 The documents are the smallest unit of the system.
 Each document is indexed at the beginning.
-ElasticSearch then splits the index into several shards, which in turn are distributed to several servers (nodes).
-This distributes the computational load across diverse systems and makes it easy to bridge the failures of individual servers.
-The already mentioned index corresponds to a classical SQL table and the document to a table row.
-The software Elasticsearch is written in Java and uses the data format JSON (JavaScript Object Notation) to store the documents.
+ElasticSearch then divides the index into several shards, which in turn are distributed to several servers (nodes).
+As a result, the computing load is distributed across various systems and the failure of individual servers can be easily bridged.
+The aforementioned index corresponds to a classic SQL table and the document to a table row.
+The Elasticsearch software is written in Java and uses the JSON (JavaScript Object Notation) data format to store documents.

-If you want to know more about Elasticsearch and Shopware, you can find more information in the Shopware Docs.
+If you would like to find out more about Elasticsearch and Shopware, you can find further information in the Shopware Docs.

 Redis Cache

-In Shopware online stores, the application cache and an additional model cache can be made available more performantly with Redis.
-In addition, the sessions can be stored in Redis, which makes absolute sense, since these are otherwise relatively inperformant stored in the MySQL database.
-The installation can easily be done via config.php.
+In Shopware online stores, the application cache and an additional model cache can be made available with better performance using Redis.
+Sessions can also be stored in Redis, which makes perfect sense as they are otherwise stored in the MySQL database with relatively poor performance.
+The installation can be carried out very easily via config.php.
 Many established hosters offer suitable hosting including Redis.

-It is easy to see that the topics are not easy to implement even for experienced developers.
-The EXWE Shopware Agency Team will be happy to help you with all questions regarding e-commerce and increase the success of your business with targeted support.
+You quickly realize that the topics are not easy to implement, even for experienced developers.
+The EXWE Shopware agency team will be happy to help you with all questions relating to e-commerce and increase the success of your company with targeted support.

 * Source: https://bugs.php.net/bug.php?id=77406